Frequently Asked Questions

 What are your hours?
 We understand the work demands of our clients, so our therapists offer counseling appointment times that accomodate your schedule.
 In addition to regular business hours, we offer early morning hours (7 am and 8 am), evening hours (5:30 pm, 6:30 pm and 7:30 pm) and Saturday hours (9 am to 5 pm).

 I need help now.
-How quickly can I see one of your counselors?
+How quickly can I see one of your therapists?
 Typically within three business days, sometimes within one business day.
+Please call our administrative assistant Susan Doyle at 202.588.1288 or email her at email@example.com to schedule an appointment.
+She is very responsive.

 What about insurance?
 All of our therapists at DC Talk Therapy are out-of-network providers for all of the major health care companies, including Blue Cross/Blue Shield, Aetna, Cigna and United Behavioral Health.
 Out-of-network psychotherapy coverage varies by insurance carrier and policy, so we encourage you to call your insurance company prior to your first session to find out your exact mental health coverage.
 Often, clients are reimbursed between 50-80% by their insurance company for counseling sessions.